 Once you buy a home, you need to decorate it for both fun and function.
 Try to set aside a budget for furniture such as sofas, beds, and seating.

-You also may want to consider electronics, wall art, and small touches that show off your sense of style.
+You may also want to consider electronics, wall art, and small touches that showcase your sense of style.

 Security system